kospex/kospex/README.md

 >
 > kospex tech-landscape -metadata

-You can also use the _kgit_ command to clone and synx a repo (if you have access)
+You can also use the _kgit_ command to clone and sync a repo you have access to

 > kgit clone -sync -repo https://github.com/mergestat/mergestat-lite